Will the market wait and see how much further the euro can rise after the ECB announcement?

 - UK Industrial Production

-In the previous day’s U.S. currency trading, the Canadian dollar weakened slightly after the U.S. dollar.
+In the previous day’s U.S. currency trading, the Canadian dollar weakened slightly behind the U.S. dollar.
 The USD/CAD pair fell from 1.3891 to 1.3825.
-It dropped from the +2σ to the -3σ levels on the hourly Bollinger Bands.The 4-hour chart shows a similar price movement to the hourly chart.
-On the daily chart, the 200-day EMA is acting as an upper resistance level, capping price gains, and the candlestick has reversed lower just short of last month’s high.
+It dropped from the +2σ to the -3σ levels of the hourly Bollinger Bands.The 4-hour chart shows a similar price movement to the hourly chart.
+On the daily chart, the 200 EMA is acting as an upper resistance level, capping price gains, and the candlesticks have reversed lower just short of last month’s high.

-European currencies rose against the U.S. dollar after yesterday’s ECB policy rate announcement, in which the central bank kept its policy rate unchanged at 2.0%—in line with market consensus—and ECB President Lagarde stated that the economies of the 20 eurozone countries were in “good shape.”The EUR/USD pair rose from 1.1659 to 1.1745.
+The euro rose against the U.S. dollar after yesterday’s ECB policy rate announcement, in which the policy rate was kept unchanged at 2.0%—in line with market consensus—and ECB President Lagarde stated that the economies of the 20 eurozone countries were in “good shape.”The EUR/USD pair rose from 1.1659 to 1.1745.
 The hourly RSI rose from 36 to 69.
 On the 4-hour chart, the 200 EMA is acting as support, and prices are trending upward; on the daily chart, the uptrend along the 20 MA continues.